 - Greater Edmonton Foundation Seniors Housing Board Recruitment Profile - 2018-21 Term

-- Now accepting board member applications for 1 vacancy for the 2018-21 Term
+- Now accepting board member applications for one vacancy for the 2018-21 term.

 - Conflict of Interest - Board Members Policy